 Still with me?

-Next – for every batch of 10 invitations that get sent out, two of the people who receive those invites respond favorably and join themselves.
-Let’s create a new variable called conv% and calculate it like this:
+For every batch of 10 invitations that get sent out, say two of the people who received those invites responded favorably and signed up to use your product.

 conv% = 2 new users / 10 invites sent = .2 (or 20%)

 Summing It All Up